AndrewEllis93/Print-Tuning-Guide/README.md

 - **Textured PEI:**
     - Needs more squish than smooth PEI, to push the filament into the cracks/dimples.

+- **(!)
+Thoroughly wash all build plates with dish soap and water, followed by 70+% isopropyl alcohol.**
+    - You should do this even for brand new surfaces.
+    - Isopropyl alcohol does not do a great job of cleaning oils.
+It mostly just spreads them around.
+    - I keep a spray bottle of soapy water next to my printer.
+Using a paper towel, I scrub with soapy water, then again with isopropyl alcohol (IPA).
+    - Soap is not needed for every print.
+You can use IPA most of the time, with occasional soap when it needs further refreshing.

 - Ensure your PEI is not counterfeit.
 You may have to ask in the Discord for others' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
     - Stick to well-known brands.